MahaHajaj/Linux-Server-Configuration/README.md

 - The SSH port is 2200
 - The complete URL is

-##Steps to Configure Linux server :
+## Steps to Configure Linux server :
-**Get your server**
+- **Get your server :**
  1. Start a new Ubuntu Linux server instance on [Amazon Lightsail](https://lightsail.aws.amazon.com/).
      - Log in!
      - Create an instance.
      - Choose an instance image: Ubuntu.
      - Choose your instance plan.
      - Give your instance a hostname.
      - Wait for it to start up.
 2. SSH into the server.
-**Secure your server**
+- **Secure your server :**
 3. Update all currently installed packages.
    ```
    sudo apt-get update